hannasm/ExpressiveAssertionsDotNet/README.md

 This code uses parts of ExpressionToCode which is licensed under the Apache license.
 A copy of this license is included.

 # Changelog

+## 0.9.7
+    * 0.9.7 - addition of AssertionInverterTool to treat all success as failure and all failure as success
+	* 0.9.7 - addition of IgnoreDeclaredFailureAssertionTool which will ignore any declared failure assertions
+	* 0.9.7 - addition of IgnoreInconclsuiveAssertionTool which will ignore any inconclusive assertions

 ## 0.9.6
     * 0.9.6 - fix bug with mstest handling of assertion messages